ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   In modern times, a new idea of warfare emerged: the “cyberwarfare”

--   One of the most studied cases in literature is Russia, as its leaders have repeatedly talked about this concept and theorized it (the so-called “Gerasimov doctrine”, a term used by analysts after a talk by [Valery Gerasimov](https://en.wikipedia.org/wiki/Valery_Gerasimov))
+-   One of the most studied cases in literature is Russia, as its leaders have repeatedly talked about this concept (the so-called “[Gerasimov](https://en.wikipedia.org/wiki/Valery_Gerasimov) doctrine”)

+-   With cyberwarfare, the boundary between “war” and “pace” becomes less definite

 -   It is well explained in the book [Brigate russe](https://www.bompiani.it/catalogo/brigate-russe-9788830119437) (Marta Ottaviani, ed.
 Bompiani)